GitJuski/Linux-servers/h3-GJ(In progress).md

 ![2](Screenshots/3/2.png)

 Exited the view with q and opened Firefox.
 Typed localhost and pressed enter.
-I was working correctly.
+It was working correctly.

 ![3](Screenshots/3/3.png)